* Wall St extends gains for third day

 billion euro auction of 10- and 5- year debt.
 But healthy demand

-boosted its bonds to top the list of euro zone periphery
+boosted its bonds to top the list of periphery performers.

 Markets also focused on a deal hammered out by European